CRISES IN THE CAPITALIST SYSTEM

 The League of Nations failed to stop Italy, revealing its weakness.

-This emboldened other aggressors like Germany and Japan, accelerating the road to war.
+This encouraged other aggressors like Germany and Japan, accelerating the road to war.

 4. Effects of the Great Economic Depression (1929–1933).

-The global economic crisis caused widespread poverty, unemployment, and social unrest, especially in Europe.
+The global economic crisis caused mass poverty, unemployment, and social unrest, especially in Europe.

-It created a fertile ground for extremist leaders like Hitler and Mussolini, who promised recovery and national pride.
+It created a political forum for extremist leaders like Hitler and Mussolini, who promised recovery and national pride.

 Once in power, they pursued aggressive militarization instead of economic reform.

-Thus, economic hardship contributed directly to political radicalization and conflict.
+Thus, economic hardship contributed directly to the world political chaos.

 5. Spanish Civil War (1936–1939).

-The Spanish Civil War pitted republican (democratic) forces against right-wing rebels.
+The Spanish Civil War involved the republican (democratic) forces against right-wing rebels.

 Hitler and Mussolini supported the rebels and used the war to test their weapons and military strategies.

-Their collaboration strengthened their alliance and created deep hostility with the Allied powers.
+Their collaboration strengthened their alliance and created hostility with the Allied powers.

 This war acted as a rehearsal for World War II and strengthened fascist cooperation.